-Created in 2012, the "Mediterranean Waterbirds" network brings together different partners (local and international NGOs, universities, administrations, etc.) involved in the monitoring and the protection of waterbirds and wetlands in the Mediterranean Region.
+Created in 2012, the Mediterranean Waterbirds Network (MWN) brings together different partners (local and international NGOs, universities, administrations, etc.) involved in the monitoring and the protection of waterbirds and wetlands in the Mediterranean region, with the aim of reinforcing the monitoring of waterbirds and wetland conservation.

 The results of the waterbird monitoring are directly used in the implementation of the international initiatives, such as the Ramsar convention and the African-Eurasian waterbird Agreement (AEWA).